Langpangkong Range

 The Langpangkong Range is a mountain range in Nagaland, India.
-It one of the six major mountain ranges inhabited by the Ao people.
+It is one of the six major mountain ranges inhabited by the Ao people.
 It is located between the valleys of the Dikhu and Milak rivers in the Mokokchung District.

+History

-An Ahom king who escaped from his capital (the present-day Sibsagar in Assam) due to court intrigues and rivalries, is believed to have taken refuge here.
+King An Ahom, who escaped from his capital (the present-day Sibsagar in Assam) due to court intrigues and rivalries, is believed to have taken refuge here.
 The cave where he apparently took shelter still remains in the area.

+Geography

 Tuli and Changtongya are the important towns of this range.
 National Highway 61 runs all along the top of the range.